fermyon/bartholomew/docs/content/scripting.md

 pagination
 ```

-This script allows takes in 3 arguments, one for the array to paginate, one for the index and the last one for the offset and provides a pagination object with the sub array along with the index to the current and previous index.
-The pagination object can be used to create the listing along with the navigation.
+This script allows takes in 3 arguments, one for the array to paginate, one for the index and the last one for the offset.
+It returns a pagination object with the sub array along with the index to the next and previous index.
+The pagination object can be used to create the listing along with the navigation, where each page has 2 objects.

 ```html
 {{#with (url_query_params request.spin-full-url)}}